thanos-io/thanos/docs/components/receive.md

                                  Endpoint of local receive node.
 Used to identify the local node in the hashring configuration.
-      --receive.override-request-replica
-                                 Whether or not to overwrite the replica count of incoming write requests.This is used to detect loops in cyclic receive topologies, and precent infinite forwarding of write
-                                 requests.If your receiver topology is cyclic
-                                 (i.e. contains cycles), this should be set to false (the default).If your receiver topology
-                                 is acyclic (i.e. no cycles), this can be safely set to true.See the receiver integration tests for examples of when this flag should be set.
       --receive.replica-header="THANOS-REPLICA"
                                  HTTP header specifying the replica number of a write request.